 Countries Ranked by Population Density

 This chart ranks the 44 cycling countries of the Tour according to population density.
 This quantity gives a surprisingly accurate impression of what the nature of a tour will be like in a specific place.
 For example, a density around 80 persons/sq. km, or above, typically means that a region is not well suited for free camping, in my opinion.
-Note that Singapore if off the scale at nearly 6,500 persons/sq. km.
+Note that Singapore is off the scale at nearly 6,500 persons/sq. km.
 (Data from: Wikipedia)

 Here are charts showing the relative frequency of Full Days (6-10 hours of cycling); Half Days (3-5 hours); Partial Days (<40 km); and Rest Days, for each of the five Stages.
-There is nothing especially valuable about these data, except perhaps to observe how my ability to keep up my desired pace steadily eroded during the Tour.
+There are nothing especially valuable about these data, except perhaps to observe how my ability to keep up my desired pace steadily eroded during the Tour.
 That was due to both my increasing lack of energy and by more frequent disruptions from outside factors in the latter Stages.
-Rest days appear abnormally low in Stage 1 because in Australia I frequently avoided spending two nights in costly hotels by camping just outside of of the destination for the first night, and then riding in early the next morning, creating many more partial days.
+Rest days appear abnormally low in Stage 1 because in Australia I frequently avoided spending two nights in costly hotels by camping just outside of the destination for the first night, and then riding in early the next morning, creating many more partial days.
 The increased number of half days in Stage 5 was due, in large part, to the sweltering heat through most of the route.